 The Assassin nodded as he secured his blade around his leather belt.
 "The power is down, so we can't use the elevator.
 Even if it wasn't, we don't want to go through the front door.
-It's better to sneak from behind by using the ventilation ducts."
+We'll be using the ventilation ducks.
+As you said, it's better to be safe than sorry."

-I sighed as I knew that we had no other way of getting down.
-I looked up at the Assassin.
+I then looked up at the Assassin.
 "You owe me a drink."
-I said sarcastically.
+I remarked sarcastically.

 I shook my head, and I focused my flashlight on my group which illuminated their pale faces.
 They all blinked as they adapted to the sudden light.

 "All right, this is the part where we split up.
-I want to run a sweep of this place, find any valuable data, and then blow this place out of existence.
+I want to run a full sweep of this place.
+Our goal is to find any valuable data, and then blow this place out of existence.
 Remember to stay in constant communication.
 Move out!"

-In my area, there were two rows of wide containers that were filed along the walls.
-When I walked through, I shivered as a tight knot formed in my gut.
+Where I was, there were two rows of wide containers that were filed along the walls.
+When I walked through, a tight knot formed in my gut.
 Whatever happened here, it was not pretty at all.

 I placed my finger over my earpiece and activated it.
 "Testing out the comm. channel; can anyone read me?"